DaemonSmith/oracle-arm-llm/README.md

 ### Oracle Cloud Specific Notes

-If using a VPN solution like Tailscale, you still need to configure firewall rules.
-For external access without a VPN, open the necessary ports:
+For private access, consider using a VPN solution like Tailscale (no firewall configuration needed).
+For direct external access without a VPN, open the necessary ports:

 **Networking:**
 ```bash